 To watch the press conference, or individual speakers, click here.

 No….not at all….if properly phased and coordinated.
-However, instead of getting behind the early extension of Caltrain into downtown San Francisco, a small continent in the San Francisco Mayor’s office seem determined to sow doubt about the future of the project (DTX).
-Their position seems to be that in order to proceed with their ambitious plans to fully build out and beautify Mission Bay, it would be necessary to add billions of dollars to the cost of extending Caltrain and to delay the extension by 15 years or more.
+However, instead of getting behind the early extension of Caltrain into downtown San Francisco, a small continent in the San Francisco Mayor’s office seem determined to sow doubt about the future of the Downtown Caltrain Extension project (DTX).
+Their position seems to be that in order to proceed with ambitious plans to fully build out and beautify Mission Bay, it would be necessary to add billions of dollars to the cost of extending Caltrain and to delay the extension by 15 years or more.
 This is not simply true.
 There is no inherent conflict between extending Caltrain now and developing Mission Bay.
-On November 2, 1999, the voters of San Francisco overwhelmingly approved Prop H. Prop H called for a very high municipal priority to be placed on getting Caltrain up and running in San Francisco’s new Transbay Transit Center as soon as possible.
-That was fifteen and a half years ago!
-Instead of allowing individual staff members to throw up unnecessary roadblocks, we call upon the Lee Administration get fully behind the DTX project and provide it with the political support and funding it needs and deserves.
+On November 2, 1999, the voters of San Francisco overwhelmingly approved Prop H. Prop H called for a high municipal priority to be placed on getting Caltrain up and running in San Francisco’s new Transbay Transit Center as soon as possible.
+That was sixteen years ago.
+Instead of allowing individual staff members to throw up unnecessary roadblocks, the Lee Administration should get behind this vital project and provide it with the strong political support needed to get the job done without further delay.

 SaveMuni has been working on its 2015 program for some time.
 Our objective is to highlight certain key improvements that for various reasons have not received the priority and attention they deserve.
 The 11-point set of objectives below is not fixed in concrete and may change from time to time.
 Our intent is to help put the spotlight on the most important dozen or so actions needed to raise Muni and the other public transit systems operating in San Francisco to their full potential.
 Here’s the program: